Not all the months are the same to visit a city, so which are the best months to visit Bologna?

 The beginning of opera seasons at Teatro Comunale.

 It's not enough to book a flight to Bologna?

 Meat broth starts to boil, tagliatelle with porcini mushrooms pops up on the menus and Trebbiano grapes are getting ready to turn into balsamic.

 October 4th is Bologna's Saint day: a good time to celebrate, worse if you are more interested in shopping because almost everything but churches and museums is closed.

 It's also the day of Tortellino Festival to finally answer the question: who makes the best tortellini in Bologna?

 Just locals around the markets and a relaxed mood in the air.

-Wait for the new year in Piazza Maggiore where the so called "Vecchione", an icon of the old year that disappears, is set on fire.
-Some restaurants and gelato shops may be closed for holidays.
+Wait for the new year in Piazza Maggiore where the so-called Vecchione, an icon of the old year that disappears, is set on fire.

-[photos: Lorenzoclick, Paolo Piscolla, Denis Billi, Tyler Durdan at Flickr]
+[photos: Paolo Piscolla, Denis Billi, Tyler Durdan at Flickr]